 Merikan- Caribbean Usage

-Manzanilla Point and the area around it remained wild and inaccessible until the year 1822 when Governor Ralph Woodford settled soliders [-Merikans-] of the disbanded third West India Regiment in an area not to far from the point.
+Manzanilla Point and the area around it remained wild and inaccessible until the year 1822 when Governor Ralph Woodford settled soldiers [-Merikans-] of the disbanded third West India Regiment area not too far from the point.

-The various words and phrases from Trinidad & Tobago can be traced back to English, French, Hindi, and Spanish origins.
+Lastly, the various words and phrases from Trinidad & Tobago can be traced back to English, French, Hindi, and Spanish origins.
 Merikan is one such word that has its roots in the English language.
 Growing up in Trinidad and Tobago is interesting because the slangs can change over time.
-I have lived in the United States for 20 years now, and every time I travel back to Trinidad and Tobago, I have to reacquaint myself with the words and phrases that have evolved.
+I have lived in the United States for 20 years now.
+Every time I travel back to Trinidad and Tobago, I have to reacquaint myself with the words and phrases that have evolved.